akhilbhat238/Player-Recommendation-System/README.md

 Build a player recommendation system for clubs to invest their transfer budget on.

 1. The system will classify what level a club is at, and identify the next level for a club to reach.
 	a.
-This is based on current position and average position over the kast 5 years
+This is based on current position and average position over the last 5 years
 	b.
 Winning a champions league, national league, national cups will be considered.
 	c.
 Each competition(leagues) will have a weightage.
 		i.
 How many CL winners/finalists are in the competition --25 years.
 Each 5 year set has it's own weightage.